-Clinical trial results have shown that Synvisc injections, a treatment for osteoarthritis of the knees, relieves pain and may delay or omit the need for total knee replacement surgery in some patients.
+Clinical trial results have shown that Synvisc injections, a treatment for osteoarthritis of the knees, relieve pain and may delay or omit the need for total knee replacement surgery in some patients.

 Synvisc injections are used for relief of knee pain in patients who lacked satisfactory results from: